webiny/website/src/blogPosts/upload-files-to-aws-s3-using-pre-signed-post-data-and-a-lambda-function-7a9fb06d56c1.md

 You might’ve also heard about the [pre-signed URL approach](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property).
 If you were wondering what is the difference between the two, on a high level, it is similar to the pre-signed POST data approach, but it is less [customizable](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#getSignedUrl-property):

-> Note: Not all operation parameters are supported when using pre-signed URLs.
-Certain parameters, such as SSECustomerKey, ACL, Expires, ContentLength, or Tagging must be provided as headers when sending a request.
-If you are using pre-signed URLs to upload from a browser and need to use these fields, see createPresignedPost().
+> **Note:** Not all operation parameters are supported when using pre-signed URLs.

-**Note: **Not all operation parameters are supported when using pre-signed URLs.
 Certain parameters, such as `SSECustomerKey`, `ACL`, `Expires`, `ContentLength`, or `Tagging` must be provided as headers when sending a request.
 If you are using pre-signed URLs to upload from a browser and need to use these fields, see [createPresignedPost()](https://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#createPresignedPost-property).

 One notable feature that it lacks is specifying the minimum and maximum file size, which in this post we’ve accomplished with the `content-length-range `condition.
 Since this is a must-have if you ask me, the approach we’ve covered in this post would definitely be my go-to choice.